 Past the Treasury, the hidden valley widens to reveal the remains of the city proper.
 This includes dozens of ancient Nabataean tombs and a Roman rock-carved street lined with temples, royal tombs, public buildings and a vast amphitheatre.
 Petra's most imposing and impressive monument is Ad Deir (the Monastery), which is scenically perched above the city in the beautiful Petra Hills.
 The steep walk up to the Monastery takes about an hour.

 Ancient riverbeds, vast pastel-coloured stretches of sandy desert and amazing rock formations known as jebels form the incredible landscape of Wadi Rum in the south of Jordan.
 The landscape will have you thinking you've arrived on Mars, with millions of years of geological formation, erosion and evolution on display.
 The region is home to the semi-nomadic Bedouins who live in goat hair tents, tend to their herds of sheep and goat and preserve a lifestyle that has been practised here in the Arabian desert for centuries.
+It has also been used as a backdrop for many blockbuster movies.
+These include Lawrence of Arabia (1962), The Martian (2015), and most recently, Dune (2021)!

 On visits to Wadi Rum we take an exciting 4x4 desert jeep ride through the heart of the stunning desert and spend a night at a remote desert camp where we watch a beautiful sunset, enjoy a traditional Jordanian meal and camp under the stars in tents.